Audio and Video Transcripts

 In the audio or video player, you can tap the Transcript button to read the transcript in a new screen in addition to or instead of listening to the audio.

-Creating a Transcript with Rev.com
+Creating a Transcript on Rev.com

-Bloomberg Connects has partnered with Rev.com to offer professional, human transcription services at no cost to you.
+Bloomberg Connects has partnered with Rev.com to offer professional human transcription services at no cost to you.

 Rev.com only provides human transcripts for English audio and video files.
 If your file includes dialogue in another language, you can order AI transcripts instead; just make sure to review the file for accuracy!
 Reach out to your relationship manager with any questions.